avikumarzs/KhetRakshak/README.md

 ---

 ## 🚀 Future Scope
-* **Rover Telemetry Integration:** Building a direct local communication pipeline (MQTT/Bluetooth) to view rover battery life and manual override controls directly in the Android dashboard.
+* **Community Pest Heatmaps:** Aggregating anonymous detection data to warn neighboring farms of migrating pest swarms.
 * **Multi-Language Support:** Translating the Remedies Screen into regional languages to increase accessibility for local farmers.
+* **Drone Imagery Integration:** Scaling the model to process batch images captured from agricultural drones.

 ---
-> **Acknowledgments:** This project was conceptualized and scratch-built by **Team Symbiotee** during the **InnovateYou Hackathon** organized by AISSMS College of Engineering, where it successfully reached the Final Round out of 450 participating teams.
+> **Acknowledgments:** This project was conceptualized and built by **Team Symbiotee** during the **InnovateYou Hackathon** organized by AISSMS College of Engineering, where it successfully reached the Final Round out of 450 participating teams.